Event-Triggered Distributed Estimation With Decaying Communication Rate: Introduction

-Problems of parameter estimation over sensor networks are usually formulated in stochastic settings, where measurements of each sensor are polluted by random noise.
-Over the last decade, some investigations are made for distributed parameter estimation with noisy measurements.
-Diffusion-based distributed estimators are proposed in \cite{Cattivelli2008Diffusion} and \cite{cattivelli2010diffusionLMS} by solving least-squares and least-mean-squares problems over networks.
+{In distributed parameter estimation, messages shared between sensors play important roles.
+Since sensor measurements only contain partial parameter information, it is not sufficient to design a global parameter estimation algorithm only by communicating sensor measurements.
+Quite a few distributed estimators are proposed by requiring that sensors send their estimates to neighbor sensors at \emph{every} time instant of measurement sampling. } Diffusion-based distributed estimators are proposed in \cite{Cattivelli2008Diffusion} and \cite{cattivelli2010diffusionLMS} by solving least-squares and least-mean-squares problems over networks.
 In \cite{rad2010distributed}, a distributed estimator based on sensor beliefs is proposed over a strongly connected communication network.
 In \cite{kar2011convergence}, a gossip distributed estimator is proposed to handle random failures of network links.
 The results are extended in \cite{kar2012distributed} to nonlinear systems under imperfect communication channels, and extended to more general system models and communication networks in \cite{kar2013distributed}, where an adaptive learning method is proposed in order to achieve asymptotic efficiency.
-A robust distributed parameter estimator is given in \cite{zhang2012distributed} for systems with Markovian switching networks and uncertain observation models.
-It is required in all the above references that each sensor communicates with its neighbors persistently, which inevitably leads to severe energy consumption and serious channel congestion when measurement rate is high.
-To mitigate this issue, there are some approaches, including data quantization, compressed sensing, adaptive sampling, and event-triggered communications.
-In the following discussion, we focus our attention on adaptive sampling and event-triggered communications, since they can make better use of posterior information compared to the former two approaches.
+A robust distributed parameter estimator is given in \cite{zhang2012distributed} for systems with Markovian switching networks and uncertain measurement models. {However, since the above references require that each sensor communicates with its neighbors persistently, there will be severe energy consumption and serious channel congestion if the measurement sampling rate is high or the parameter is high-dimensional.
+Under constrained communication resources, although the above algorithms can still work by requiring that sensors communicate periodically, their estimation performance could be much degraded.

+Therefore, it is vital to develop a performance-guaranteed distributed estimation algorithm based on an effective and efficient sensor communication mechanism.
+Nevertheless, there are two challenges.
+First, for potentially time-varying, stochastic, and non-stationary sensor measurement models with weak observability (e.g., collective observability), how to guarantee the performance of the distributed algorithm under limited communications is challenging.
+Second, under the influence of noisy measurements, how to quantify the communication frequency of sensors is difficult.